 Seafoam vs Mint

-This is a personality hypothesis for those that like seafoam green, they may use it in artistic endeavors, interior design and perhaps even wear it.
+This is a personality hypothesis for those that like the seafoam green color, they may use it in artistic endeavors, interior design and perhaps even wear it.
 If someone was to like it, it could suggest a desire for being clean themselves, or wanting things clean.
 This is often due to a desire for perfectionism and purity, this is often connected to obsessive compulsive traits and desires.
 They may also be sensitive to the idea of disease and viruses and general contamination.

 It may also suggest a desire for uniqueness, which comes from a unique type of mind.
 This is a mind that naturally sees and looks for patterns between things.
 They are likely to be open minded and creative in temperament.

-Colors that combine well with seafoam
+Colors that combine well with Seafoam

 Colors that are analogous to seafoam include various shades or tints of green and blue.
 You can also go with neutral colors such as gray, taupe and white.